Year 6 to Year 9

 Building on the solid foundations of Junior School, students in the Middle years continue to engage in core curriculum.
 Students are provided with opportunities to engage in specialist subjects, taught by expert subject teachers.
 Our learning program is well supported by excellent facilities including specialised science laboratories, a commercial kitchen, design technology workshops and extensive recreational space.

-In order to meet the learning, social and emotional needs of our young people, since 2001 our Year 6 and 7 students have been part of the College's Middle School setting.
-With Catholic Education South Australia's commitment to move Year 7 to secondary settings in 2019, the College is well-equipped and looking forward to taking on new Year 7 enrolments for 2019 and beyond.
+In order to meet the learning, social and emotional needs of our young people, our Year 6 and 7 students have been part of the College's Middle School setting since 2001.

 Students engage with other students in their House group, across various levels of Middle School, during Kinship time each day.
-Kinship allows students to get to know other students, both across their year levels and with younger and older students; increases school pride through a strong connection to House; provides and extends opportunities for inter-House experiences and activities through sport, performing arts, debating; and, allows students to take an active part in College life - ultimately improving learning outcomes for all.
-Tutor teachers are responsible for supporting students in this time in a variety of ways, helping students to set learning goals, tracking overall academic progress and supporting students with any difficulties that they may be experiencing.
-Students engage in regular individual discussions with their tutor teacher.
-Communication with parents is also a hall-mark of a tutor teacher's role.
+Kinship allows students to get to know other students across their year level, as well as younger and older students, increasing school pride through a strong connection to House.
+It provides and extends opportunities for inter-House experiences and activities through sport, performing arts, debating; and allows students to take an active part in College life - ultimately improving learning outcomes for all.
+Kinship teachers are responsible for supporting students in this time in a variety of ways, helping students to set learning goals, tracking overall academic progress and supporting students with any difficulties that they may be experiencing.
+Students engage in regular individual discussions with their Kinship teacher.
+Communication with parents is also a hallmark of a Kinship teacher's role.
 The partnership between school and home, which is so beneficial for students, is taken most seriously.

-In Years 6 to 9, students have opportunities to engage in a number of extension activities, including performing in a musical ensemble or choir; taking part in College drama productions; representing the College in interschool sport; participating in College Clubs and our Youth Group.
+In Years 6 to 9, students have opportunities to engage in a number of extension activities, including performing in a musical ensemble or choir; taking part in College drama productions; representing the College in interschool sport; participating in College Clubs and Special Groups.